jsl/street_fighter/README.md

 ## Credits

-Thanks to [Paul Dragoonis](https://twitter.com/dr4goonis) for [identifying this anti-pattern and giving us a great graphical illusttration of the beast in the wild](https://twitter.com/dr4goonis/status/476617165463105536).
+Thanks to [Paul Dragoonis](https://twitter.com/dr4goonis) for [identifying this anti-pattern and giving us a great graphical illustration of the beast in the wild](https://twitter.com/dr4goonis/status/476617165463105536).